 It’s a simple fact that no one enjoys the rising sense of panic that sets in before an interview!
 When it comes to interviews, there’s nothing worse than being unprepared and leaving feeling like you have sold yourself short.
-When preparing for an interview organisation and inner confidence can make all the difference.
+Inner confidence helps with interview preparation.

 In this article we will look at some of the best things you can do to give your best possible interview.

 Do your research - When it comes to pre-interview research you want to go deeper than a quick cursory glance at the company’s website.
 Knowledge is power so it makes sense to arm yourself with as much information about the company as possible before even setting foot in their building.
 Read news articles about the company and view their social media presence on platforms like LinkedIn and even Glassdoor for an honest opinion from current and past employees.
 The more you appear to know about the company the more impressed the recruiters will be so make sure you learn all you can about the company before your interview.